SoftUni-Internal/interactive-content/EN/07-Applications-Routing/01-Routing-Basics.md

 - They provide **single sharing link**.

-- They can be less secure if the data is stored on the front-end.
+- They can be less secure if the data is stored on the front\-end.

 [/slide]

 [slide]
 # Multi and Single Page Application Lifecycle

 We will start with **Multi Page Application's** lifecycle.